cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 as interested community members join.
 They were well served by two very nice demos shown by ObsidianSystems and IOG teams.

-After having dealt with some annoying issues last month, we are happy to have the first mainnet-capable version released and have already another feature completed this month.
+After having dealt with some issues last month, we are happy to have the first mainnet-capable version released and have already another feature completed this month.